Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Conclusion

-Our methods can also deal with schemes having other types of singularities (algebraic-logarithmic, essential singularities, etc.).
-For example, it is possible to relax the function $H(z)$ to have a structure of the form
+The results of Table~\ref{TableO1} hold for functions $H(z)$ having a dominant singularity of algebraic type.
+Our methods can also deal with schemes having other types of singularities.
+For example, one could allow algebraic-logarithmic behaviours of the form

-or more general algebraic-logarithmic terms.
-This would allow us to cover a few instances of 3-colour balanced triangular urn models~\cite{Puy2005,FlaDumPuy2006}, which contains additional logarithmic factors.
-However, a complete unified analysis of 3-colour balanced triangular urn models seems to require a lot of additional effort, as other families of limit laws appear, whose nature is unclear.
-Compare also with the related open problem by Janson~\cite{Jan2010}, asking for a more detailed description of the limit law of unbalanced two-colour triangular urn models.
+Such algebraic-logarithmic schemes cover some instances of 3-colour balanced triangular urn models~\cite{Puy2005,FlaDumPuy2006}, whose complete analysis, however, remains a challenge as other types of singularities appear, thus leading to new families of limit laws whose nature is unclear.
+Compare also with the related open problem by Janson~\cite{Jan2010}, asking for a more detailed description of the limit law of unbalanced 2-colour triangular urn models.